CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.5.md

 1. If you want to download the results as a report to your local system, select **Export** on the top of the Audit search results page and choose **Downloads file**.

     ![](./media/audit-search-export.png)

+## Conclusion

+In conclusion, the integration of auditing capabilities within **Microsoft 365 Copilot** through the Microsoft Purview auditing solutions provides organizations with a powerful tool to enhance security, facilitate forensic investigations, conduct internal inquiries, and meet compliance obligations effectively.
+By configuring audit logging activities, organizations can define specific conditions for their searches, including date and time range, activities, and users.
+This allows for a targeted investigation into Copilot events, providing detailed insights into user interactions and file access.
+By leveraging auditing capabilities in **Microsoft 365 Copilot**, organizations can reinforce their commitment to data security, user privacy, and compliance.
+This integrated solution contributes to a robust security posture, empowering organizations to monitor and respond to user activities within Copilot effectively.